tolitius/lasync/README.md

-If a regular [BlockingQueue](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/BlockingQueue.html) is used, a ThreadPoolExecutor calls queue's "[offer](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/BlockingQueue.html#offer\(E\))" method which does not block: inserts the task and returns true, or returns false in case a queue is "capacity-restricted" and its capacity was reached.
+If a regular [BlockingQueue](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/BlockingQueue.html) is used, a ThreadPoolExecutor calls queue's "[offer](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/BlockingQueue.html#offer\(E\))" method which does not block: inserts a task and returns true, or returns false in case a queue is "capacity-restricted" and its capacity was reached.

 While this behavior is useful, there are cases where we do need to _block_ and wait until a ThreadPoolExecutor has a thread available to work on the task.
 One reason could be an off heap storage that is being read and processed by a ThreadPoolExecutor: